rbaumgar/openshift-logging/README.md

 Loki supports different preconfigured sizes.

-The 1x.demo configuration defines a single Loki deployment with minimal resource and limit requirements, no high availability (HA) support for all Loki components.
-This configuration is suited for demo environmnt.
+The `1x.demo` configuration defines a single Loki deployment with minimal resource and limit requirements, and no high availability (HA) support for all Loki components.
+This configuration is suited for a demo environment.

-The 1x.pico configuration defines a single Loki deployment with minimal resource and limit requirements, offering high availability (HA) support for all Loki components.
+The `1x.pico` configuration defines a single Loki deployment with minimal resource and limit requirements, offering high availability (HA) support for all Loki components.
 This configuration is suited for deployments that do not require a single replication factor or auto-compaction.

-Other available sizes are 1x.extra-small, 1x.small, 1x.medium.
+Other available sizes are `1x.extra-small`, `1x.small`, and `1x.medium`.
 See https://docs.redhat.com/en/documentation/openshift_container_platform/4.17/html-single/logging/index#log6x-loki-sizing_log6x-loki-6.1

-In the operators/loki/lokistack.yaml the spec.size is defined as 1x.demo.
+In the operators/loki/lokistack.yaml the spec.size is defined as `1x.demo`.

-To save space on the lokistack retention period is set to 3 days.
-Maximum supported retention period is 30 days.
+To save space the Lokistack retention period is set to 3 days.
+The maximum supported retention period is 30 days.

 ```sh
 $ oc project openshift-logging